-6.3.14 Magnetic field (AC, power frequency) of external origin
+6.3.14 Magnetic field (AC, power frequency) of external origin the requirements of Table 4.

-Applicable standard: IEC 61000-4-8.
-Object of the test: To verify that the error shift due to an AC magnetic field at power frequency complies with the requirements of Table 4.
-Test procedure in brief: The error shift, compared to the intrinsic error at reference conditions, shall be measured when the meter is exposed to a magnetic field at the power frequency ($f = f{nom}$).
+Object of the test: To verify that the error shift due to an AC magnetic field at power frequency complies with when the meter is exposed to a magnetic field at the power frequency $(f = f{nom})$ under the most unfavourable condition of phase and direction.

+Test procedure in brief: The error shift, compared to the intrinsic error at reference conditions, shall be measured

 Test severity: Continuous field, 400 A/m.

-Mandatory testpoints: The test shall, at minimum, be performed at 10 I{tr} and at I{max} , PF = 1 and with the magnetic field at three orthogonal directions.
+Mandatory testpoints: The test shall, at minimum, be performed at $10 I{tr}$ and at $I{max}$ , PF = 1.